 C-424-5: Customer Referral Process

-Referrals to a VRT are made by a VR counselor if it is determined that VRT services are required.

-Referrals
+VR and Transition counselors make referrals to a Vocational Rehabilitation teacher (VRT) to assess the customers’ ability to participate in training and to identify VRT services needed to assist the customer in achieving their employment goal.Referrals

-Customers who are blind or visually impaired are referred to the VRT for services.
+Customers who are blind or visually impaired and have been identified as having significant functional limitations should be referred to the VRT for services.
 All exceptions for not being referred to VRT for services must be documented in a case note by the VR counselor.
-Customers who are blind or visually impaired and who have severe functional limitations may be referred if VRT services are needed.

 Customers who plan to receive surgery or treatment that is expected to improve their vision above legal blindness and that is more than 90 days in the future must not be referred to a VRT unless the customer demonstrates critical needs before surgery.
-The VR counselor must consider the VRT's availability before making the referral.

-The VR counselor creates a service record for the referral for VRT services.
-The reason for the referral and the instructions for assessment and training are documented in the Specification Description section of the service record and, if necessary, discussed during the staffing session.
+A service record is created for the referral for VRT services.
+The reason for the referral or any special instructions for assessment and training should be documented in the Specification Description section of the service record and, if necessary, discussed during the staffing session.

 Once the first contact has been made by phone or in person, the VRT accepts the service record by updating it from "Requested" to "Assessment" status in RHW.

-Creating Service Records

-The VR counselor refers customers to the VRT by using a service record in RHW according to the following procedure:

-The referring case manager creates a service record requesting VRT services.

-The referral appears in the VRT's "Action List," and the service status is "Requested."

-One service record per VRT per case is used to document customer services.

-If a customer is being referred for tech screener services and the VRT already has a service record, an Action should be used to refer the customer for tech screener services.
-(Tech screeners are VRTs and rehabilitation assistants (RAs) who have received tech-screener training that has been provided or approved by the VRT program specialist.)

-If the referral is not accepted, the VRT must document the reason in a case note and the status must be updated to "Not Accepted."

-For more information about service records, see the ReHabWorks Users Guide, Chapter 16: Case Service Record.

-The Vocational Rehabilitation Teacher Assessment and Training

-For an overview of VRT assessment and training services, see Teacher Assessment and Training Services Overview on the VR Teachers Toolkit page.

 VRT Assessment Process and Procedures

 The VRT starts the assessment and identification of the customer's needs at the first contact with the customer.

-If the initial contact is by phone, the VRT completes the assessment in person with the customer.
-The VRT uses the Employment Lifestyle Assessment Checklist on the VR Teachers Toolkit page to determine service needs from the six core service areas and records the findings in an assessment case note.
-When the assessment is completed, the VRT makes training recommendations.
-For more information on time frames, see VRT Case Management–Best Practices Overview on the VR Teachers Toolkit page.
+When the initial contact is by phone, the VRT completes the assessment in person with the customer.

+When in-person contact is restricted, remote methods can be used to complete the assessment.

+Important: Remote methods are used only when in-person contact is restricted.
+When the Center for Disease Control and Prevention (CDC), federal, state, and/or local governments issue health and safety protocols such as social distancing, remote methods can be used to complete the assessment.
+VRT assessments must be completed in-person during all other times of regular agency operations.

 The assessment provides information about:

-the customer's emotional adjustment to blindness and his or her acceptance of alternative techniques;
+the customer's adjustment to blindness and his or her acceptance of alternative techniques;

 the customer's current level of employment lifestyle skills;